1Imad1/Information-Security/README.md

 # Documentation Maltego CE and CaseFile

-Explaining Maltego CE and CaseFile with some cases as examples.
+Explaining Maltego CE and CaseFile with some cases as examples (in dutch)

 Maltego CE / CaseFile is a free information gathering tool (if you want more features, you have to pay)